eoinkelly/notes/elasticsearch/elasticsearch.md

 * hosts 1+ indexes
 * provides operations like searching and indexing
-* is 1+ nodes
+* is made up of 1+ nodes
 * nodes try to join a cluster called `elasticsearch` by default
-    * you should edit the cluster name to ensure your node doesn't accidentaly join another cluster
+    * you should edit the cluster name to ensure your node doesn't accidentally join another cluster
+* how nodes find each other:
+  1. You create a list of "seed hosts" in settings (or from a file - this is abstracted into a "seed hosts provider" idea
+  1. When the server starts, it contacts the nodes in the seed hosts list
+  1. These seed hosts tell the node about the other nodes that they know about
+* A cluster has one master node
+  * The master node can be a dedicated master or can be one of the nodes which stores shards
+  * The nodes in the cluster vote for the master - see https://www.elastic.co/guide/en/elasticsearch/reference/7.17/modules-discovery-quorums.html

 ### Nodes